Gary Ewer

 For the following activities, you may want to create a simple chord progression to accompany yourself as you create your melodic fragments.
 Write down or record your creations.

-ACTIVITIES for INTEGRATING LYRICS and MELODIES
+ACTIVITIES for INTEGRATING LYRICS AND MELODIES

 1. The following are short fragments of text.
 Try setting each fragment to several possible melodies.
 The kind of melody you choose will affect a listener's reaction.
 For each one, try: